What is Digital Humanism?

 Digital technology is a culture.
 This is strong.
 It is of course also true and not new at all.
-As early as 1984, the Orwell year, sociologist and psychologist Sherry Turkle (who was itself born in 1948, the year Orwell finished writing his famous novel) published her book The Second Self: Computers and the Human Spirit.
-There she defines the computer as more than just a tool, but as part of our daily personal and psychological life.
-She looks at how the computer influences the way we view ourselves and our relationships with others, and claims that technology defines the way we think and act.
+As early as 1984, the Orwell year, Sherry Turkle published her book The Second Self: Computers and the Human Spirit.
+The sociologist and psychologist was itself born in 1948, the year Orwell finished writing his famous novel.
+In her book, she defines the computer as more than just a tool, but as part of our daily personal and psychological life.
+She looks at how the computer influences the way we view ourselves and our relationships with others.
+And she insists that technology defines the way we think and act.

-Which brings us back to Gartner.
-In opposition to the digital humanist they see the digital machinist.
+This brings us back to Gartner.
+In opposition to the digital humanist, they see the digital machinist.
 The machinist will seek to automate everything and put the user, the people out of the equation as far as possible, and maybe even entirely.
-This strongly resonates with a mechanistic, materialist worldview that reduces the human being to an entity that can be replaced and superseded by technology.
-This is a bit odd, since humans created technology in the first place, but it reminds me of Goethe's ballad The Sorcerer's Apprentice (German: Der Zauberlehrling).
+This strongly resonates with a mechanistic, materialist worldview.
+This view reduces the human being to an entity that can be replaced and superseded by technology.
+This is a bit odd, since humans created technology in the first place.
+But it reminds me of Goethe’s ballad The Sorcerer’s Apprentice (German: Der Zauberlehrling).

 On the contrary, Digital Humanism also stands for the shift away from computer-literate people to people-literate technology.
-Machine learning, autonomous agents and things (Alexa, Siri or the self-driving car) and smart robots for example all point in the same direction – to further ease the interaction between humans and machines.
-This has been the case since the early days of digital interfaces, from punch cards to terminals, graphical user interfaces to the web, (mobile) multi-touch and now voice.
+Machine learning, autonomous agents and things (Alexa, Siri or the self-driving car) and smart robots all point in the same direction.
+It’s all about further easing the interaction between humans and machines.
+This has been the case since the early days of digital interfaces.
+We went from punch cards to terminals, from graphical user interfaces to the web, (mobile) multi-touch and now voice.